thomasfowlerFIS/devops-virtual-example-test-network-project/README.md

 ## **Learning Goals**

-* Build a full-stack project with a React frontend and a Rails backend
+* Build a virtual network using multiple virtual machines that communicate with one another.

 --------------------------------------------

 ### **Introduction**

-You've made it!
-You're ready to build a full-stack application with a _powerful_ backend framework!
-The goals of this project are to:
+You will build a virtual network using multiple virtual machines where each node on the network can communicate with one another.

-* put together all the skills you've learned throughout the program
+* Utilize the concepts in the previous lessons in virtualization to configure a virtual network.
-* prepare you for building a capstone project in Phase 5
+* Investigate various methods to provide network communication between the nodes on the virtual network.

-* build a quality project to include in your portfolio
+The instructions below will guide you through the process of planning the virtual network.
+Take into consideration the requirements outlined below and use the minimum amount of software and configuration necessary to satisfy the project requirements.

-The instructions below will walk you through the process of ideating and planning your app: deciding on your models and relationships, planning how the information will be laid out on the page, etc. You should work through all the planning steps before you start doing any coding.
+It is expected that every dependency needed to implement a given solution is explained in detail as to why it is needed and how it is used.

 --------------------------------------------